neefmadeit/ESP32-EVIL-TWIN/README.md

 2. Open the Arduino IDE Software
 3. Clone the Repository
 4. Open the `esp32_deauth_attack.ino` file in your Arduino IDE
 5. Upload the Code to ESP32
+6. Connected to the WiFi "WiPhi_34732" and use the password "d347h320"

 ## Problems / Solutions
 ## Final Report